 Support and advice

-Understanding and support from family and friends can help you to recover.
-It is often best to talk to close friends and family to explain how you feel rather than bottling up your feelings.
-You may also benefit from some help from family and friends in caring for your baby.
-This may give you some time off to rest and/or to do some things for yourself.
+Understanding and emotional support from family and friends can help recovery.
+It is often best for people to talk to close friends and family to explain how they feel, rather than bottling up their feelings.
+People who are feeling depressed may also benefit from some help from family and friends in caring for their baby.
+This may give them some time off to rest and/or to do some things for their own self-care.
 Support and help from a health visitor can also help.
-Do tell your health visitor if you feel depressed as they may be able to talk things through with them, including discussing the options for getting help.
+Women who are feeling depressed should tell their health visitor,as they may be able to talk things through with them, including discussing the options for getting help.

 Independent advice about any social problems may be available and of help (money issues, childcare, loneliness, relationships, etc).
-Ask your health visitor about what is available in your area.
-Also, ask about which support or self-help groups are available.
-Women with postnatal depression can be surprised to find that many other women feel the same way as you.
+Health visitors usually know about what is available in your area.
+They also may know which self-help or support groups are available.
+Women with postnatal depression can be surprised to find that many other women feel the same way as them.
 Self-help groups are good at providing encouragement and support, as well as giving advice on how best to cope.

 Antidepressant medication is often prescribed for postnatal depression, especially if the depression is moderate or severe.
-Symptoms such as low mood, poor sleep, poor concentration, irritability, etc, are often eased with an antidepressant.
-This may then allow you to function more normally, and increase your ability to cope better with your new baby.
+Symptoms such as low mood, poor sleep, poor concentration, and irritability are often eased with an antidepressant.
+This may then allow people to function more normally, and increase their ability to cope better with theirnew baby.

-There are several types of antidepressants, including tricyclic antidepressants (for example, imipramine, lofepramine) and selective serotonin reuptake inhibitors (SSRIs) - for example, fluoxetine, citalopram.
+There are several types of antidepressants, including tricyclic antidepressants (for example, imipramine, lofepramine) and selective serotonin reuptake inhibitors (SSRIs) - for example, paroxetine and sertraline.
 They all have pros and cons.
 For example, they differ in their possible side-effects.
 SSRIs are used more commonly than tricyclic antidepressants, as they generally have fewer side-effects.

 Another treatment option is to be referred to a psychologist or other professional for psychological treatment.
 There are various types, but their availability on the NHS can vary in different parts of the country.
 Psychological treatments include the following: